TechSavantis/polisparalela/site/content/thinks/ranking-a-new-website-using-seo.md

 What you really want is an SEO campaign tailored for your business.

-If this sounds like what you'd like, why not [get in touch with Tomango](/contact/) to discuss your business needs.
+If this sounds like what you'd like, why not [get in touch with Polis Paralela](/contact/) to discuss your business needs.